emekalites/react-native-alarm-notification/README.md

 ## Some features are missing

-This module is customized to help with scheduling alarms and notifications (local) in react-native.
+This module is customized to help with scheduling and sending notifications (local) in react-native.
 A couple of helpful features may be missing but hopefully they can be added as time goes on.

 NOTE: If you need a react-native module that takes care of Firebase Cloud Messaging, you could try [https://github.com/evollu/react-native-fcm](https://github.com/evollu/react-native-fcm)